bjuncosa/custom-spf13/README.md

 As this configuration uses 256 colors you must make sure that your terminal supports 256 colors and it is configured to do so.

+For autocomplation to work fine, you'll need to install ctags (exuberant-ctags)

 Installation
 ============